business-science/tibbletime/cran-comments.md

 ## R CMD check results

-Otherwise there were no ERRORs, WARNINGs or NOTEs.
+There were no ERRORs, WARNINGs or NOTEs.

     R CMD check results
     0 errors | 0 warnings | 0 note